 If you are thinking about visiting the Lofoten Islands stop thinking about it and start planning it.
-The archipelago in Northern Norway offers you everything you could want from a Norwegian holiday: Hiking that gets more incredible with every step taken, the freshest seafood imaginable, picture-perfect fishing villages, and roadside scenes straight out of a Wes Anderson movie.
-Lofoten also has beaches, golf courses, skiing, and too many snow-capped mountains to count.
+The beautiful archipelago in Northern Norway offers you everything you could possibly want from a Norwegian holiday: Hiking that gets more incredible with every step taken, the freshest seafood imaginable, picture-perfect fishing villages, and roadside scenes straight out of a Wes Anderson movie.

 First, let's understand where Lofoten is and what it consists of.
 Lofoten refers to a group of islands in the northern part of Norway.
 The islands all have abrupt peaks that rise directly out of the ocean.
 It is often said the archipelago of Lofoten is the most scenic and beautiful region of Norway.

-The Lofoten archipelago consists of many islands.
-Starting from the east and moving west they include:
+When travelers refer to The Lofoten Islands they are actually talking about a group of islands.
+Starting from the West and moving East they include:

 There are also several other smaller islands that are included in the Lofoten archipelago.

 Another key point to understand while planning is that Lofoten and Vesterålen are two different islands.
 Vesterålen is located north of Lofoten and includes the islands of Andøy, Bø, Hadsel, Sortland, and Øksnes.

 Best Way to Get to Lofoten

 There are a couple of options when it comes to actually getting to the Lofoten Islands.

 You could fly directly into an airport on the island (this is the quickest but most expensive way).

 You can take a ferry from Bodø to the islands (this is the most popular way).